MCPinch/MCPinch.github.io/BeagleRecon.md

 ```

-The scan menu is the first menu that is called after the range calculation function is done.
+The scan menu is the first menu that is called.
 This presents the option that the user can take to further enumerate the network.
+It then calls the range calculation function and calls the appropriate function once the calculation is done depending on the user input (n).

 ```python
 def menu(success): #once the pings are done, a menu opens with different options...